adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 	<a class="padding-left-20 red" href="#"></a>

 Changing the padding and colour on hover is a difficult task.
-It's better to avoid having to fix self-induced problems like this.
+Better to avoid having to fix self-induced problems like this.

 ## 3. Because debugging is harder